redox-os/website/content/news/this-month-260131.md

 ## Driver Improvements

+- (drivers) Jeremy Soller temporarily enabled interrupt-driven initialization in the PS/2 driver to improve reliability and not delay keyboard handling
 - (drivers) Wildan Mubarok exposed error reasons in the PS/2 driver initialization logging to improve debugging and save time
+- (drivers) Wildan Mubarok fixed mouse pointer warping bug when using the QEMU GTK frontend with USB relative mouse
+- (drivers) bjorn3 unified the common PCI-based device drivers initialization code into the PCI driver

 ## System Improvements

+- (sys) 4lDO2 replaced [our `kill` implementation](https://gitlab.redox-os.org/redox-os/coreutils/-/merge_requests/221) with the `uutils` implementation, which allow the command syntax to be the same of GNU/Linux and avoid confusion with a different syntax
 - (sys) bjorn3 implemented dynamic linking support on `initfs`
 - (sys) Wildan Mubarok added a temporary workaround to fix `EBADF` in the `setsockopt()` function